jeanfrancoisgratton/nxrmuploader/README.md

 You use the `-i` switch when you need to specify the repository in case you have multiple repos.
 For instance, in the sample config file, you see multiple RPM and DEB repos; to use the second repo, you would use `-i 1` (the index is zero-based).

 **ONE HUGE CAVEAT**

 Whenever using `-i`, be aware that it will use that index for every repo in this session.
 For instance, if you wanted to use the 3rd repo, using `-i 2` would fetch the 3rd RPM repo, *but also the 3rd DEB repo*.

+If that caveat is too much for your use-case, you can create separate environment files (`env add $FILENAME1`, `env add $FILENAME2`), and then select which environment file to use at runtime with the `-e` flag.